servierhub/prose/README.md

 - Step 2: the developer checks the prose.json for status "new", check and corrects the proposed comments and tests and then change the status as "final".

-- Step 3: the tool reruns in merge mode all comments and tests marked "final".
+- Step 3: the tool reruns in merge mode all comments and tests marked "review".

 ## Getting Started